oalami/slidee-android/README.md

 slideF-android
 ==============

-An Android slide controler for using Firebase and Firebase Simple Login.
+An Android slide controller for using Firebase and Firebase Simple Login.

 This also serves as a simple example for using Google Auth + Firebase Simple Login.